josefin-werme/LAVA/vignettes/tutorial.md

     -   ***controls:*** number of controls

-        -   set to 0 for continuous phenotypes (important!); the case / control ratio is used to determine which phenotypes are binary / continuous).
+        -   set to 0 for continuous phenotypes (important!); the case / control ratio is used to distinguish binary and continuous phenotypes, and is required for appropriate processing of binary sumstats.

     -   ***prevalence*** (optional): the population prevalence of binary phenotypes